Day of the Young Combatant

+The Day of the Young Combatant (Día del joven combatiente) is an unofficial remembrance day in Chile, primarily in Santiago.
+Observed annually on 29 March, the day commemorates the 1985 assassination of Revolutionary Left Movement (MIR) members Rafael and Eduardo Vergara Toledo by the Carabineros de Chile during the military dictatorship.

+The main objective of this commemoration is to raise awareness about human rights and investigate various cases of extrajudicial killings that occurred during the dictatorship.

 Background

+The Villa Francia Memorial, Estación Central commune in Santiago.

 The Vergara-Toledo family resided in Villa Francia, a neighborhood known for its strong population and worker organization, as well as notable political activities among its residents.
 Due to their involvement in community and labor organizing, the family attracted the attention of state agents.

 On the afternoon of 29 March 1985, an operation conducted by the Carabineros de Chile (Chilean police) took place at the Las Rejas-April 5 intersection in the Estación Central Commune, resulting in the death of the Vergara-Toledo brothers.
 Media reports at the time stated that Rafael Mauricio (18) and Eduardo Antonio (20) were students at the Liceo de Aplicación school and the Metropolitan University of Educational Sciences, respectively.